onborn/onborn-react-native/packages/billing/README.md

 function CustomPaywall() {
   const { billingAdapter, connected } = useExpoIapBillingAdapter();
+  // Pass billingAdapter immediately.
+It waits for the native connection.
-  // Pass billingAdapter to useOnbornOffering or useOnbornPaywall. return { billingAdapter, connected };
+  // `connected` is only useful for optional loading or disabled UI. return { billingAdapter, connected };
 }
 ```